 If you suspect that your dog has hypothyroidism, you should schedule an appointment with your veterinarian.

 Your vet may recommend other blood tests before making a definitive diagnosis.
 These include measurement of free T4 (the T4 circulating "freely" through the bloodstream) and TSH.
 Low levels of free T4 are consistent with hypothyroidism.
-High levels of TSH also indicate hypothyroidism because the pituitary gland will often produce excess TSH in an effort to stimulate the thyroid gland.
+High levels of TSH also indicate hypothyroidism because the pituitary gland will often produce excess TSH to stimulate the thyroid gland.

 Not all cases of hypothyroidism cause abnormal levels in all three primary tests.
 Hypothyroidism is diagnosed with a combination of blood tests and patient history.
-Additionally, there are other diseases that cause similar symptoms, so what seems like hypothyroidism at first could be a completely different issue.
+Additionally, other diseases cause similar symptoms, so what seems like hypothyroidism at first could be a completely different issue.
 This is why it is important to communicate with your vet.
 Discuss all of your pet's symptoms and ask about your diagnostic options.